|

 not an exploitative one.
 And Tarantino is not out to trick anyone;

 he's in love with his material.
-Or more correctly, he's in love with
+Or rather, he's in love with

-clearly worships, but also to advance the medium and create and tell
+clearly worships, but also to advance it, creating and telling stories that are unique, irresistible, and transcendent.
+With an

-ensemble cast that included many performers who were given a career
+ensemble cast that included many performers whose careers were

-boost by this movie, not least a vigorous John Travolta who went
+boosted by this film, not least a vigorous John Travolta, who

 |